Hassan Sheikh Mohamud is Somalia’s new president, according to official results from Mogadishu.

-Al Jazeera has learnt that the electoral campaign was marred by allegations of bribery, with payments of up to $50,000 said to have changed hands between Somalia's lawmakers.
+Al Jazeera has learnt that the electoral campaign had been marred by allegations of bribery, with payments of up to $50,000 said to have changed hands between Somalia’s lawmakers.

 Senior diplomatic sources deployed in the region to ensure an honest and fair election, have confirmed that votes had been bought and sold over the past few days.

 It was hoped that the presidential vote, the first of its kind in decades, would alter the political landscape of the nation and be a milestone in the war-ravaged country’s quest to end two decades of violence, corruption and infighting.

 However, the bribery allegations confirm fears of the election being rigged.

 Earlier, international diplomatic sources told Al Jazeera that “if MPs don’t vote with their conscience, this will continue the orgy of corruption”.

 Al Jazeera’s Nazanine Moshiri reported: “I have spoken to a senior diplomatic source as well as various MPs and people connected to the technical selection committee as well.

 “They have told me that there is bribery going on on all sides.
 Many of the main candidates who are taking part in this election have been offering money to MPs, and some of those MPs have accepted that money.

 “We are talking about large amounts of money, ranging from what I have been told is $10,000 to $50,000.
 Some MPs are even being asked to swear on the Quran to vote for a certain candidate.